igroff/bottle/README.md

 * passing messages - this referes to 'message' as defined above in Definitions, when passing a message into a fuction (shell script) it will be passed in on stdin.
+* All messages will be passed around in their full form, implying:
+  * when sending a message it will be bare like it was created {"source": "/bottle/ping"}
+  * when working with messages from the queues they will will look like whatever queueing system format is forced upon them

 #### Logical Process Flow